 Quite often therapists’ approaches can read like complete gobbledegook – especially if you don’t understand the terminology!
 I’ll try to make this section easy to understand but am happy to answer any questions if you’re still a bit unclear.

-I am a fully qualified counsellor and psychotherapist and believe that therapy should be as unique as you are.
-I trained on a BACP-accredited course at The University of Salford (Postgraduate Diploma in Counselling and Psychotherapy) and have a strong foundation of theory, methods and practices to draw from including:
+I am a fully qualified and registered counsellor and psychotherapist and believe that therapy should be as unique as you are.
+I trained on a BACP-accredited course at The University of Salford (Postgraduate Diploma in Professional Counselling and Psychotherapy) and have a strong foundation of theory, methods and practices to draw from including:

 Person-Centred Therapy, Transactional Analysis (TA), Cognitive Behavioural Therapy (CBT), self-compassion, inner-child work, psycho-educational, somatic and mindfulness, spiritual, holistic and creative.